History of Boeing: MAX groundings, pandemic

 The joint ventures with Embraer, for commercial and military aircraft, were both canceled in April 2020, as Boeing was heavily affected financially by the grounding of the 737 MAX and the impact of the 2019–20 coronavirus pandemic on aviation.
 Boeing claimed that Embraer had failed to meet required conditions by April 24, while Embraer accused Boeing of manufacturing "false claims" in order to avoid its commitments, and stated that it would pursue "all remedies against Boeing for the damages incurred".
 The Master Teaming Agreement for marketing of the C-390 continued, though the prospects of international sales facilitated by Boeing diminished.

 In late April 2020, due to the 737 MAX grounding, Boeing left behind studies for the New Midsized Airplane/797 in favor of refreshments of its geriatric 757 and 767, alternatively called the 757-Plus and 767X.
 In May 2020, the company cut 12,000 jobs due to the drop in air travel during the COVID-19 pandemic.
 In July 2020, Boeing reported a loss of $2.4 billion as a result of the pandemic and grounding of the 737 MAX aircraft.
 As a result of the profit loss, the company announced that it is planning to do more job and production cuts.

+Boeing has suspended support of the Russian market operating its products since 2022.

 On May 5, 2022, Boeing announced that it would be moving its global headquarters from Chicago to Arlington, Virginia, which is a suburb of Washington, D.C.
 It also stated that it plans to add a research and technology center in Northern Virginia.
 The company said that this decision was made in part due to the region's "proximity to our customers and stakeholders, and its access to world-class engineering and technical talent."

-In December 2022, last Boeing 747 aircraft rolled off the production line at the Everette factory.
+In December 2022, the last Boeing 747 aircraft rolled off the production line at the Everett factory.
 It will be delivered to Atlas Air.
 A number of other airlines have already stopped using the Boeing 747.
 The Boeing 747 shared its fate with the Airbus A380, the only other double deck aircraft that also phased out production shortly before in 2021.

+In May 2023, Boeing finished acquisition of autonomous eVTOL air taxi startup Wisk Aero.
+The company was started from the partnership between Kitty Hawk and Boeing in June 2019 for developing Cora electric aircraft, and spun off from Kitty Hawk in December.